 There is a structured process called “AS IS – TO BE” that I like to use for this.

 You typically do this in a facilitated workshop environment.
 Get a group together that represent all parts of your maintenance execution process.
 People who work in that process every day and therefore completely understand what really happens.
 Include a couple of key managers or supervisors.
 And get representatives from support processes like procurement, finance and the warehouse.

-In simple terms in the workshop what you will ask them to do is to map out the existing maintenance process:
+In simple terms in the workshop what you will ask them to do is to map out the existing maintenance planning & scheduling process:

 - How does work get initiated?

 - How do you prioritise work?